offensive-packaging/documentation/qemu/index.md

    -v, --verbose     log extra debugging information -V, --version     print version information and exit -d, --daemonize   become a daemon
-   -b, --blacklist   comma-separated list of RPCs to disable (no spaces, "?"
+   -b, --block-rpcs  comma-separated list of RPCs to disable (no spaces,
-                     to list available RPCs)
-   -D, --dump-conf   dump a qemu-ga config file based on current config
-                     options / command-line parameters to stdout -r, --retry-path  attempt re-opening path if it's unavailable or closed
+                     use "help" to list available RPCs) -D, --dump-conf   dump a qemu-ga config file based on current config options / command-line parameters to stdout -r, --retry-path  attempt re-opening path if it's unavailable or closed